 When you got married, you made your vows to your partner—a set of hopes and promises for your future together.
 Since that day, you and your marriage have probably grown and changed in ways you couldn't have imagined on your wedding day.
-Practicing daily affirmations is a way to let your vows evolve and grow along with your marriage, while still honoring the things that made you say "I do" in the first place.
+Practicing daily marriage affirmations is a way to let your vows evolve and grow along with your relationship while still honoring the things that made you say "I do" in the first place.

 A powerful tool for focusing your attention on what matters most to you both, affirmations can help you decide how you want to show up for your partner moving forward.
-This can ultimately strengthen your bond, help create a shared vision for your future, and make you happier in your marriage.
-Looking for just the right affirmations to give your partnership a boost?
-Read on to learn nine marriage-focused mantras that therapists and marriage counselors recommend.
+This can ultimately strengthen your bond, help create a shared vision for your future, and make you more satisfied with your marriage.

 RELATED: 8 Affirmations to Feel Ridiculously Happy Every Day in Retirement.

-"I cherish our individual uniqueness, and I celebrate our differences."
+6 | "I cherish our individual uniqueness, and I celebrate our differences."

 "This affirmation emphasizes the importance of valuing individuality within a marriage," explains Bayu Prihandito, a life coach and the founder of Life Architekture.
 "Every person is unique, and sometimes, the differences can lead to misunderstandings or conflicts.
 By cherishing and celebrating these differences, couples can foster a deeper understanding and appreciation for each other, leading to a more harmonious and fulfilling relationship."

-"I am committed to growing our relationship with love, respect, and kindness."
+7 | "I am committed to growing our relationship with love, respect, and kindness."

 iStock